mparkan/Digital-Forestry-Toolbox/README.md

 ## License

-* Unless otherwise stated in the file, the code below is licensed under [GNU GPL](http://www.gnu.org/licenses/licenses.en.html#GPL GNU GPL).
+* Unless otherwise stated in the file, the code below is licensed under [GNU GPL V3](http://www.gnu.org/licenses/licenses.en.html#GPL GNU GPL).
 * The airborne laser scanning datasets are a courtesy of the States of Solothurn and Zürich (Switzerland).

 ## Scripts <a id="scripts"></a>